Edit this page

 Metro is incremental and can create cached transform artifacts that can be used across machines.
 This enables large teams to reuse work from remote builders, a technique used at Meta for all large projects.

 While other bundlers are designed around the static specification of web browsers, Metro is optimized for the flexibility of React Native.
-This enables features like bytecode compilation for faster app startup in production and will extend to Static Hermes, which will compile type information into machine code for native apps.
+This enables features like generating the specific set of supported language features required for Hermes bytecode compilation which enables faster app startup in production.
+This will also extend to Static Hermes, which will compile static type information into machine code for native apps.

 Expo leverages Metro's technology to create novel functionality like DOM components.
 This allows a React component in a native app to be dynamically bundled as an entire website with all the same defaults as the parent app, on-demand.